-The social media giant reported having to make a tremendous effort to manage the service’s stability due to the sudden and prolonged increase inactivity.
+The social media giant reported having to make a tremendous effort to manage the service’s stability due to the sudden and prolonged increase in inactivity.

-On the other hand, another report by Kantar points out the increasing use of WhatsApp in terms of time spent and number of messages.
+On the other hand, another report by Kantar points out the increasing use of WhatsApp in terms of time spent and the number of messages.
 The report highlights that the usage of WhatsApp has increased by 40%, the most out of all social networking apps.
 This report also found that usage percentage increases even more in the later stages of the pandemic, rising to as much as 51%.

 The study reports similar changes in social networking apps used in China such as Weibo.